Thank You For Visiting Sedona Legend-

 they arrived at Palm Springs, California.
 By January 6th, they were at Washington D.C., where

-photos captured them exiting a TWA airliner, at LaGuardia Airport (NYC), yet another place of
+photos (above) captured them exiting a TWA airliner at LaGuardia Airport (NYC), yet another

-business for TWA.
-Somewhere during that time, Jack's plane briefly cooled its engines at the
+place of business for TWA.
+Somewhere during that time Jack's plane briefly cooled its engines

-Kansas City Airport (10 Richards Road) where the Jack's executive offices were located.
-Jack
+at the Kansas City Airport (10 Richards Road) where the Jack's executive offices were located.

-also had a flat nearby which enabled him to reside close to work.
-Close by was the location of
+Jack also had a flat nearby which enabled him to reside close to his office.
+Nearby was the

-the 5-acre Frye estate, with swimming pond, at 5720 Foster Street, Overland Park, KS.
-Jack
+location of the 5-acre Frye estate with swimming pond at 5720 Foster Street, Overland Park,

-had a presidential executive office at Kansas City, Washington D.C., and N.Y.C.
+KS.
+Jack's presidential executive office was at Kansas City, Washington D.C., and N.Y.C.